Hong Kong's Hidden Gems: Lesser known locations for Street Photography

 Even more out the way than Tsuen Wan, Tai O is a small fishing village about 50 minutes away from the centre of Hong Kong.
 It can get quite crowded on weekends but still remains a less well known area for street photography.
 If you head there in the morning you can spend the entire day there, walking through the narrow streets and capturing some incredible photos of the houses on stilts and their inhabitants.
 Be careful that the bus on the way back can get quite busy and you may need to queue or book a cab which can be quite an expensive alternative.

-The old fishing village of Tai O has many great subject for street photography.
+The old fishing village of Tai O has many great subjects for street photography.
+The tight streets lined with stalls funnel people into a stream, meaning that you can capture interesting subjects easily with a wide angle lens.

 Location 6: Wah Fu Estate, Pok Fu Lam